user-mike/ansible-distrohopper/README.md

 ### Vars
 ---
 Under the `vars` directory there are six `{package manager}_package_vars.yml` files that contain a list of packages to be installed.
-One file for each package manager (dnf, zypper, apt and pacman), one for flatpak packages and one for snap packages.
+One file for each package manager (dnf, zypper, apt and pacman) and one for flatpak packages.

 The ansible playbook will skip `{package manager}_package_vars.yml` files that don't relate to the package manager used by the linux distro.
 For example if running the ansible playbook for a Ubuntu system the playbook will skip the list of packages in the dnf, zypper and pacman `{package manager}_package_vars.yml` files.